deeanalyst/Drosera-Network/README.md

 ![image](https://github.com/user-attachments/assets/2ec4d181-ac60-4702-b4f4-9722ef275b50)

->  No problem if you are receiveing `WARN drosera_services::network::service: Failed to gossip message: InsufficientPeers`
+>  No problem if you are receiveing `WARN drosera_services::network::service: Failed to gossip message: InsufficientPeers`.
+It's because you are running only one operator on your trap.
+In the next steps we deploy two operators.

 ### 6-1-4: Optional Docker commands
 ```console